Skip to main content

 What This Means for Humboldt County Residents

-Humboldt, California has received an Air Quality Grade of A (85/100) based on a decade of EPA monitoring data.
+Humboldt, California has received an Air Quality Grade of A (85/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 32 falls in the "Good" range.

 Encouragingly, air quality here has been improving, with the median AQI dropping by 21 points over the monitoring period.
 This trend suggests continued investment in emission controls and cleaner energy.